|European Cup Finalist 1966|

 LB: Milan Damjanović (Yugoslavia)

-He played for Partizan in Yugoslavia, and Angers and La Mans in France.
-On the national level he played for Yugoslavia national team (7 matches), and was a participant at Euro 1968.
+Milan Damjanović played for Partizan in Yugoslavia from 1962 to 1971.
+In 1971, he moved abroad.
+He played for Angers and La Mans in France.
+On the national level he played 7 times for Yugoslavia national team, and was a participant at European Championship in 1968, where Yugoslavia finished second behind host Italy.

 LW/LB/CB: Branco Zebec (Yugoslavia)